-Charlene’s brother, Dominick, died by suicide nine months ago, she didn’t see it coming.
+Charlene’s brother, Dominick, died by suicide nine months ago and she didn’t see it coming.
 No one did.
 It wrecked her and now she’s attempting to salvage her fledgling acting and screenwriting career.
 But she has to face her grief, which has resulted in marital problems.

 (Lies.
 All lies.
 She’s the farthest thing from being fine).

-Did I mention that Charlene is very wound up, tighter than the gears in a watch?
+Charlene is wound up, tighter than the gears in a watch.
 She’s about to burst and she knows it, little by little, but Charlene’s journey reveals how our bodies have a way of speaking to us and telling us what we need.
 She’s carrying a lot of burdens.
 And Charlene’s body needs to move, she needs to let it all out, she needs to dance.

 Charlene must find a way to confront her personal demons and find herself once again…. amid her deep and ridiculously traumatic grief.
-But don’t worry, this isn’t a tragedy and Charlene’s no Shakespearean princess.
+But don’t worry, this isn’t a tragedy.
 The only way one can survive the painful loss of a loved one is by letting loose, popping a few edibles, and getting her groove on in a cemetery (yes, there is a dance routine in a cemetery.
-Don’t worry, think interpretive dance on an SNL sketch.
+Don’t worry, think interpretive dance in an SNL sketch.
 Not Broadway, but therapeutic nonetheless)

 Survival requires finding the ridiculous moments of humor any way you can, and Oh, they are there.
 It won’t take long for Charlene to find them or rather for the humor to find her.